Here’s what to do if you find yourself bumped from a flight.

 For starters, know the math.
 It’s unlikely you’ll find yourself in an oversold situation in the first place, much less one that leads to an involuntary deboarding.

 Second, consider the perks.
 United was offering up to $1,000 in travel vouchers for volunteers to give up seats before the airline was forced to remove people involuntarily.
-When Delta Airlines dealt with overbooked flights this weekend, it reportedly offered travel vouchers and gift cards to major retail stores.
 Sometimes, the deals are worth taking.

 Finally, if you find yourself in the unlucky spot of being chosen for involuntary deboarding, go quickly and quietly, and save your outrage for customer service representatives and agents back at the gate.
 Play your cards right and you might even get more than the refund to which you’re entitled.